laulonskov98/pixel_centroiding_DBSCAN/README.md

 The output centroid CSV file will have the same columns and format as the input file.

 # Disclaimer
-This project was developed by Laurits Lønskov Sørensen and Simon Fischer Nielsen and is not affiliated with or endorsed by the owner of Timepix
+This project was developed by Laurits Lønskov Sørensen and Simon Fischer-Nielsen and is not affiliated with or endorsed by the owner of Timepix

 Please feel free to report any issues or contribute to this project on GitHub.